SciML/Optimization.jl/docs/src/API/FAQ.md

 ## The Solver Seems to Violate Constraints During the Optimization, Causing `DomainError`s, What Can I Do About That?

 During the optimization, optimizers use slack variables to relax the solution to the constraints.
-Because of this, there is no guarentee that for an arbitrary optimizer the steps will all satisfy the constraints during the optimization.
+Because of this, there is no guarantee that for an arbitrary optimizer the steps will all satisfy the constraints during the optimization.
 In many cases, this can cause one's objective function code throw a `DomainError` if it is evaluated outside of its acceptable zone.
 For example, `log(-1)` gives: